lantzenlowe/itcs3160-spring2020-project/README.md

 ![](Use%20Case%20Diagram.png)

 ## Business Rules
-<p>A list of requirements and restraints such as [TODO: insert some examples from the list] adhered to in the creation of this project.
+<p>A list of requirements and restraints adhered to in the creation of this project.
+Can be found in Project Introduction file.

 ## EERD
 <p>An Enhanced Entity Relationship Diagram illustrating the relationships of the objects used in the database.
 Also included in this section is a Data Dictionary.
 The Data Dictionary is under Data Dictionary file.